spring-projects/spring-integration-extensions/spring-integration-hazelcast/README.md

 				channel="cqMapChannel"
 				cache="cqMap"
 				cache-events="UPDATED, REMOVED"
-				predicate="name=TestName AND surname=TestSurname" />
+				predicate="name=TestName AND surname=TestSurname"
+				include-value="true"
+				cache-listening-policy="SINGLE" />
 ```
 Basically, it requires four attributes as follows :

 * **channel :** Specifies channel which message is sent.
 It is mandatory attribute.
 * **cache :** Specifies distributed Map reference which is listened.
 It is mandatory attribute.
 * **cache-events :** Specifies cache events which are listened.
 It is optional attribute with ADDED default value.
 Supported values are ADDED, REMOVED, UPDATED, EVICTED, EVICT_ALL and CLEAR_ALL.
 * **predicate :** Specifies predicate to listen to the modifications performed on specific map entries.
 It is mandatory attribute.
+* **include-value :** Specifies including of value and oldValue in continuous query result.
+It is optional attribute with 'true' default value.
+* **cache-listening-policy :** Specifies cache listening policy as SINGLE or ALL.
+It is optional attribute and its default value is SINGLE.
+Each Hazelcast CQ inbound channel adapter listening same cache object with same cache-events attribute, can receive a single event message or all event messages.
+If it is ALL, all Hazelcast CQ inbound channel adapters listening same cache object with same cache-events attribute, will receive same event messages.
+If it is SINGLE, they will receive unique event messages.

 Sample definition is as follows :
 ```